All About Bicycle Gears

 Your right gears should be in tandem with your left gears.
 If your left gear is in the higher values, your right ones should be high as well.
 For example, if your left shifter is on the biggest chainring, number 3, the right gear should ideally be from 4-6.
 See this table.
 Green indicates the settings that are good to use and the values that are in gray boxes should ideally not be used.
 This example can be adapted for bicycles with more or even a lesser-r number of gears.

-If you use the right-hand gears incorrectly and not in sync with the left gears you will cross the chain.
+If you use the right-hand gears incorrectly and are not in sync with the left gears you will cross the chain.
 That brings us to the next point.

 4) Don't Cross the Chain